-2.7 Historic Environment Data
+Historic Environment Data

-Assessment of the historic environment draws its data from two sources; the Historic Landscape Character Assessment (HLCA) and the Historic Environment Record (HER) both managed by the DCC Archaeologist.
-The HLCA essentially divides the landscape into a series of pre-defined land-use and field morphology categories based on historic
+2.12 Assessment of the historic environment draws its data from two sources; the Historic Landscape Character Assessment (HLCA) and the Historic Environment Record (HER) both managed by the DCC Archaeologist.
+The HLCA essentially divides the landscape into a series of pre-defined land-use and field morphology categories based on historic map evidence.
+For the purpose of this exercise it was decided areas of intact irregular and fossilised strip fields were the most important with respect to the historic landscape and the most sensitive to change.
+These areas of landscape have longer time depth, are impossible to replicate and are often associated with other historic features such as ancient hedgerows that are worthy of retention.

-In addition to these areas of earliest enclosure, it was also decided to include specific heritage asset data taken from the HER, which again was considered to be a measure of intact landscape and contribute to the overall historic value of a LCP.
+- 2.13 In addition to these areas of earliest enclosure, it was also decided to include specific heritage asset data taken from the HER, which again was considered to be a measure of intact landscape and contribute to the overall historic value of a LCP.
 The specific features chosen tend to be above ground earthworks such as ridge and furrow, which contribute to the overall character and visual distinctiveness of the landscape and are a further measure of the longevity of the landscape in these areas.
-Selected records included:

-- palaeo-channels - above ground earthworks as identified in the SHINE (Selected Heritage Inventory for Natural England) project.

-Again data relating to historic environment designations such as Conservation Areas, Scheduled Monuments and Historic Parks and Gardens were excluded from the assessment because, the designation (and its setting) conveys a significant degree of protection with respect to future mineral extraction and site allocation.

-As with the ecological data this information was combined into a single overlay of historic environment data, ensuring that duplicate areas were only counted once.
+Selected records included: - palaeochannels - above ground earthworks as identified in the SHINE (Selected Heritage Inventory for Natural England) project. - 2.14 Again data relating to historic environment designations such as Conservation Areas, Scheduled Monuments and Historic Parks and Gardens were excluded from the assessment because, the designation (and its setting) conveys a significant degree of protection with respect to future mineral extraction and site allocation. - 2.15 As with the ecological data this information was combined into a single overlay of historic environment data, ensuring that duplicate areas were only counted once.
 This information was analysed within the spatial framework of the LCPs with total coverage expressed as a percentage.